Published on April 26, 2019 by Shenuk Alles

 The current approach

-Over the past decade, the single-channel approach has been the bread and butter for most companies, especially those in the financial industry.
+Over the past decade, the single-channel approach has been the bread and butter for most companies, especially those in the financial services industry.

 The asset management industry, for example, is an industry that is very content heavy.
 Compiling reports and analyses requires research teams to comb through all available data and make calculated decisions to achieve positive returns for clients.
 Publishing the results of analyses is one of the ways to showcase a firm’s ability to stay abreast of the latest trends and build confidence in its brand.
 In most cases, research doesn’t gain much traction online because all the available channels aren’t utilized to their fullest potential.